Demon Slayer Dominates Japan’s 2025 Box Office as Anime Drives a Historic Year for Domestic Film

 Anime Performance Leads the Conversation From the Start

+Taking the No. 1 spot for the year is Demon Slayer: Kimetsu no Yaiba – Infinity Castle Part 1, which closed out 2025 with an estimated ¥39–40 billion in domestic box office revenue (approximately $260–270 million).
 Released on July 18, the film shattered opening records immediately.
-Over its first three days, it earned ¥55.24 billion (about $368 million), surpassing the opening performance of 2020’s Mugen Train.
-Including the July 21 holiday, its four-day total reached approximately ¥73 billion (about $487 million).
+Over its first three days, it earned ¥5.52 billion (about $37 million), surpassing the opening performance of 2020’s Mugen Train.
+Including the July 21 holiday, its four-day total reached approximately ¥7.3 billion (about $49 million).

 The film debuted at No. 1 and held the top position for nine consecutive weeks.
 It remained in the Top 3 for 15 weeks and, after briefly slipping out of the Top 10, re-entered the rankings during the Christmas period.
 As of its 24th week in release, it was still charting in the Top 10 during the final week of 2025.